Onnion19/sgo_nw_bot/readme.md

 ### Clear Request

-.closeRequest (.cr) [item] [requester]: fully removes a request from a user on a given item.
+.closeRequest (.cr) [item] : fully removes a request from the user for a given item

 #### usage

 ```
-.cr Shrimps UserName
+.cr Shrimps
 ```

 ### Close All Requests

-.closeAllRequest (.car) [requester]: Removes all the request by made the requester.
+.closeAllRequest (.car) : Removes all the request by made the requester.

 #### usage

 ```
-.car UserName
+.cr_all
 ```

 ### List Requests

-.listRequests (.lr) [OPTIONAL item] List either all the requests or the request for a given item if specified.
+.listRequests (.lr) [OPTIONAL item/username] List either all the requests or the request for a given item or username if specified.

 #### usage